Make an Emergency Donation

 This page is being updated as the situation evolves.

-On Monday February 6, a powerful 7.8-magnitude earthquake and hundreds of aftershocks rocked southeastern Türkiye (Turkey) and northern Syria.
-At the time of publication, the death toll has already reached 21,000 people and is growing.
+On Monday February 6, two powerful earthquakes and hundreds of aftershocks rocked southeastern Türkiye (Turkey) and northern Syria.
+As of April 2023, the death toll had surpassed 50,000 people.

 What is Oxfam Doing?

 The recent earthquakes have caused massive devastation, but Oxfam and its partners are working tirelessly to support those affected in the short and long term.

 Oxfam KEDV, Oxfam's affiliate in Türkiye, is working with local partners —around 80 women's cooperatives in 10 Turkish provinces — in the areas hardest hit by the quakes.
 Together, we're delivering water, sanitation services, food, shelter, and psychological support while laying the groundwork for rehabilitation and reconstruction efforts that will extend well into the future.